gnublin/chef-dbwm/README.md

 [![Build Status](https://travis-ci.org/gnublin/chef-dbwm.svg?branch=master)](https://travis-ci.org/gnublin/chef-dbwm)

 # Chef-dbwm
-Chef DataBags Web Manager is an application to manage your databags files.
+Chef data bags Web Manager is an application to manage your data bags files.
-This app support the encrypted or plain databags in json format.
+This app support the encrypted or plain data bags in json format.

 You can run this app on your chef server or locally on your computer.

-This app has vocation to simplify databags management instead the `knife` command.
+This app has vocation to simplify data bags management instead the `knife` command.
-App try all secrets you have registered to uncrypte the databag you want to access.
+App try all secrets you have registered to uncrypte the data bag you want to access.
-The databag modification is concern only the part of changes; that's better to follow changes in versionning repository.
+The data bag modification is concern only the part of changes; that's better to follow changes in versionning repository.

 # Install from GIT